 When Does That Clock Start Ticking?

-Once the appropriate statutes of limitations have been determined the next step is to figure out when the clock starts.
+Once the appropriate statute of limitations have been determined the next step is to figure out when the clock starts.
 In most cases, this will be the date on which the harm happened to the plaintiff.
 For example, in a personal injury claim, it will be the day of the injury.
 However, there are some exceptions which are designed to protect plaintiffs who may not immediately be aware of the full extent of the injuries that have happened.
 In these situations, the ‘date of discovery’ is when the statute of limitations begins.

 In most cases, the injured party should be aware of when the harm occurred but if for some reason, they do not then they are still entitled to the same amount of time during which they can raise their lawsuit.
 A good example of this would be a medical malpractice lawsuit.
 The plaintiff may not discover lasting damage caused by malpractice until a later date.